jarkata/rusql/README.md

 -   `tls`: Add support for TLS connections.

 -   `offline`: Enables building the macros in offline mode when a live database is not available (such as CI).
-    -   Requires `sqlx-cli` installed to use.
-See [sqlx-cli/README.md][readme-offline].
+    -   Requires `rusql-cli` installed to use.
+See [rusql-cli/README.md][readme-offline].

-[readme-offline]: sqlx-cli/README.md#enable-building-in-offline-mode-with-query
+[readme-offline]: rusql-cli/README.md#enable-building-in-offline-mode-with-query

-## SQLx is not an ORM!
+## RuSQL is not an ORM!

-SQLx supports **compile-time checked queries**.
+RuSQL supports **compile-time checked queries**.
 It does not, however, do this by providing a Rust API or DSL (domain-specific language) for building queries.
 Instead, it provides macros that take regular SQL as an input and ensure that it is valid for your database.
-The way this works is that SQLx connects to your development DB at compile time to have the database itself verify (and return some info on) your SQL queries.
+The way this works is that RuSQL connects to your development DB at compile time to have the database itself verify (and return some info on) your SQL queries.
 This has some potentially surprising implications:

-- Since SQLx never has to parse the SQL string itself, any syntax that the development DB accepts can be used (including things added by database extensions)
+- Since RuSQL never has to parse the SQL string itself, any syntax that the development DB accepts can be used (including things added by database extensions)
 - Due to the different amount of information databases let you retrieve about queries, the extent of SQL verification you get from the query macros depends on the database

-**If you are looking for an (asynchronous) ORM,** you can check out [`ormx`] or [`SeaORM`], which is built on top of SQLx.
+**If you are looking for an (asynchronous) ORM,** you can check out [`ormx`] or [`SeaORM`], which is built on top of RuSQL.

 [`ormx`]: https://crates.io/crates/ormx
 [`SeaORM`]: https://github.com/SeaQL/sea-orm